ile/ile.github.io/_posts/2017-02-27-start-updated.md

 If something got broken, or you have any feedback, please tell below.

 **Update** Ok, so there was an issue with icon size.
 It's fixed in 2.0.1, should update in browsers in an hour.
 If the icon size issue persists, please tell below.

+**Update** The new version didn't work for a number of people, so I'll bring the old one back.
+Not a good idea to make big changes into a start page, just like that -- lesson learned.
+So there will be a totally new extension, separate from this, after a while.